 Contribution to community

 The project is useful for both students and spectators.
-The FSAA is an opportunity for students across the Europe to demonstrate their knowledge, promote their work and knowledge, learn from automotive experts and get in touch with potential future employers.
-Teams gain a wealth of experience and knowledge that will benefit them in the future; teamwork, pressure work, self-promotion.
+The FSAA is an opportunity for students across Europe to demonstrate their knowledge, promote their work and knowledge, learn from automotive experts and get in touch with potential future employers.
+Teams gain a wealth of experience and knowledge that will benefit them in the future; teamwork, pressure work, and self-promotion.
 With this type of competition, the audience gets educated about the Formula Student world and its novelties.
-Through teamwork, desire and perseverance, the popularity of the project as well as the STEM area is successfully spreading.
+Through teamwork, desire, and perseverance, the popularity of the project as well as the STEM area is successfully spreading.
 The FSAA is a platform that prepares students for future education and employment.
 Also, the event contributes to the promotion of the local community, in which it is held, in the form of media exposure, promotion of culture and sights and an additional source of income generated by the participants of the event.
-The competition also promotes Croatia and puts it on the map as a country of science, technology and innovation.
+The competition also promotes Croatia and puts it on the map as a country of science, technology, and innovation.